sttp/Specification/Output/README.md

 ## Introduction

-Use of synchrophasors by U.S. utilities continues to grow following the jump start provided by the Smart Grid Investment Grants.
-Even so, the dominant method to exchange synchrophasor data remains the IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> protocol that was designed for and continues to be the preferred solution for substation-to-control room communications.
+Use of synchrophasors by U.S. utilities continues to grow following the jump start provided by the Smart Grid Investment Grants (2010-2014).
+Several utilities now have PMU installation counts of 500 phasor measurement units (PMUs) or more and other utilities anticipate being at this level within the next few years.
+The dominant method to exchange synchrophasor data remains the IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> protocol that was designed for and continues to be the preferred solution for substation-to-control room communications.
 It achieves its advantages through use of an ordered set (a frame) of information that is associated with a specific measurement time.
 When IEEE C37.118 is used for PDC-to-PDC communication or for PDC-to-Application communication, large data frames are typically distributed to multiple systems.

-To address the challenges presented by these large frame sizes, many utilities implement purpose-built networks for synchrophasor data only.
+To address the challenges presented by these large IEEE C37.118 frame sizes, many utilities have implemented purpose-built networks for synchrophasor data only.
 Even with these purpose-built networks, large frame sizes result in an increased probability of UDP frame loss, or in the case of TCP, increased communication latency.
 In addition, IEEE C37.118 has only prescriptive methods for the management of measurement metadata which is well-suited for substation-to-control-center use but which becomes difficult to manage as this metadata spans analytic solutions and is used by multiple configuration owners in a wide-area context.

-To address these issues, the Advanced Synchrophasor Protocol (ASP) Project was proposed to DOE in response to FOA-1492.
-In this project proposal, the argument was made for a new protocol that overcomes the limitations of IEEE C37.118 for large-scale synchrophasor data system deployments.
-The new protocol proposed leveraged the successful design elements of the secure Gateway Exchange Protocol (GEP) that was originally developed by the Grid Protection Alliance (GPA) as part of the SIEGate project (DE-OE-536).
+The Advanced Synchrophasor Protocol (ASP) Project was proposed to DOE in response to FOA-1492.
+In this proposal, the argument was made for a new protocol that overcomes the limitations of IEEE C37.118 for large-scale synchrophasor data system deployments.
+The new publish-subscribe protocol to be developed under the ASP Project is called the Streaming Telemetry Transport Protocol (STTP).
+STTP leverages the successful design elements of the secure Gateway Exchange Protocol (GEP) that was originally developed by the Grid Protection Alliance (GPA) as part of the SIEGate project (DE-OE-536).

-On May 1, 2017, a DOE grant (DE-OE-859) was awarded to GPA and the other 25 collaborators on ASP Project (see [Contributors](#contributors) section) to develop: (1) a detailed definition of new publish-subscribe protocol, now called the Streaming Time-series Transport Protocol (STTP) and (2) software to support it including production-grade implementations of STTP API's in multiple development platforms along with a collection of tools to test and validate the new protocol.
+On May 1, 2017, a DOE grant (DE-OE-859) was awarded to GPA and the other 25 collaborators on the ASP Project (see [Contributors](#contributors) section) to: (1) write a detailed definition of the STTP protocol _(i.e., this document)_; (2) develop software to support it including production-grade implementations of STTP API's for multiple development platforms along with a collection of tools to test and validate STTP; and (3) demonstrate and evaluate its efficacy with multiple vendors and utilities.

 ### Scope of this Document